superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ![Img](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/player_crafted_office_desk_example.jpg)
 This is my office desk that I **crafted and placed myself**.
 It is also part of the extended inventory network.
 The same Wall Safe from the earlier example is just above it.

-### 🩹Use directly from your Extended Inventory (the Useables window)
+### 🩹 Use directly from your Extended Inventory (the Useables window)
 Next to your Backpack, you'll see a small **Useables** window with 6 slots, showing the best healing, food, and drink items currently available in your **Extended Inventory** (nearby storage, vehicles, drones, etc.) — not your Backpack, since those items are already right there next to it.

-It only appears when your Backpack is open by itself - it's hidden while a vehicle, workstation, trader, drone, or other container window is also open, so it never gets in the way.
+It only appears when your Backpack is open by itself — it's hidden while a vehicle, workstation, trader, drone, character screen, or other container window is also open, so it never gets in the way.

 ![Useables window](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/useables_window.jpg)

 - **Top row:** your best healing item — chosen to fit how much health you're currently missing (a big heal when badly hurt, a small one when nearly full) — followed by up to 2 items that cure a condition you currently have, like bleeding, abrasion, concussion, infection, or dysentery.
 If you're hurt but have nothing to cure, the extra slots fill with more healing items.
 At full health, cures take the whole row; if you have no cures either, it shows your smallest healing item so the row isn't empty.
-- **Bottom row:** up to 1 best food item and 2 best drinks, ranked by nutritional value.
+- **Bottom row:** up to 1 best food item and 2 best drinks, ranked by nutritional value, then by how much health they restore, then by any bonus buffs they provide.
 If you don't have any drinks available, this fills in with more food instead (and the same the other way around), so you'll still see 3 useful items whenever you have any.

 An item with a health penalty (like Rotting Flesh) will always rank below a "clean" item of the same kind, even if you have a lot more of it.